framasoft/mobilizon/support/guides/contributing.md

 * **Check if you're using the latest version** of Mobilizon and all its relevant components and if you can get the desired behaviour by changing some config settings.
 * **Perform a cursory search** in the issue tracker to see if the enhancement has already been suggested.
 If it has, add a comment to the existing issue instead of opening a new one.
 * Never report security related issues, vulnerabilities or bugs including sensitive information to the issue tracker, or elsewhere in public.
-Instead sensitive bugs must be sent by email to tcit plus mobilizon at framasoft dot org.
+Instead, sensitive bugs must be sent by email to tcit plus mobilizon at framasoft dot org.

 > **Note:** If you find a **Closed** issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue in the body of your new one.